Patents

 Black applies in all cases; red applies only if you are in the UPC with a Unitary patent (not a bundle patent that’s not opted out).

-• Single patent right covering about 24 UPC states;
+• Single patent right covering 18 UPC states;

 • Enforcement of a patent and the ability to obtain an injunction across all UPC states in a single action before the UPC;

-• Speed of proceedings – the target timeline for resolution of first instance proceedings within the UPC is 12 months, which is faster than proceedings before many national courts, as well as EPO oppositions;
+• Speed of proceedings – the target timeline for resolution of first instance proceedings within the UPC is 12 months;

 • The winning party in any proceedings will receive reasonable legal costs and expenses from the unsuccessful party (up to a set limit – €38,000 for proceedings valued up to €250,000, and up to €2M for proceedings with a value above €50M);

-• Lower grant costs – only a single translation is required, rather than potentially multiple translations for different national validations in countries outside the London Agreement;
+• Lower grant costs than currently – only a single translation is required, rather than potentially multiple translations;

 • Potentially lower renewal fees – the renewal fees for 4 countries gives protection across all UPC states; and